akmaluddin/git_git/README.md

 git reset --merge ORIG_HEAD
 ```

-It seems like we only wanted to pull in certain changes from your colleagues branch and not the whole branch
+It seems like we only wanted to pull in certain changes of files from your colleagues branch and not the whole branch

 <details>
 <summary>Why would you ever need it?</summary>